Tsunami014/Sapla/README.md

 ### Customisability
 - Ease of plugin creation through the extensable code structure
 - Import/disable/remove plugins
-- Plugins can add new games, features or change the colour scheme
+- Plugins can add new games, features, change the colour scheme or whatever!
 #### Plugins
 - Built in plugin which comes with the app, which adds
     - A simple flashcard game - just a regular flashcard
 - Grid plugin, which adds
     - A flashcard game - multiple flashcards in a grid you have to work through
+- Winter plugin, which adds
+    - A new colour theme

 ## Usage instructions
 If you need help on anything, look at the `help > this screen help` or `help > application help`